Traveling is not limited to just overseas or having the need to always fly out but also exploring in your own country, from where you are.

 COE is renewable for either 5 years or 10 years.
 But one has to bear in mind that renewing a 5 year COE will not allow you to use the vehicle once it expired and you will not be able to renew your COE thereafter.
 In other words, your vehicle has to be scrapped.
 If you choose the latter, you are entitled to renew your COE again once the 10 years is up which allows you to use your vehicle for another 10 years.

 So that’s why we decide not to purchase any car for now because getting a car may easily cost us about $60k – 100k inclusive of COE, depending on the model.
 Not forgetting your fuel consumption and maintenance of the car.
-With efficient public transport in Singapore, COE is meant to curb the demand of owning a car in this small Island and to encourage the citizens to fully utilise the public transport which has been built for its people.
+With efficient public transport in Singapore, COE is meant to curb the demand of owning a car in this small Island.
+This move is to encourage the citizens to fully utilise the public transport which has been built for its people.
 Well, that is definitely a successful strategy.

 What do you think about this?
 I would really love to hear from you!